Shishir Bajoria: Politics

 Bajoria joined the BJP in August 2014, and is a leader of the BJP in West Bengal.
 Since 2016, Bajoria has been on BJP's election management committee of West Bengal.
 Bajoria is a core committee member of BJP's foreign affairs department and Overseas Friends of BJP.
 Bajoria was one of those who released a statement in support of the Citizenship (Amendment) Act, 2019.

-In May 2020, Bajoria wrote an open letter to Abhijit Banerjee who was appointed on the global advisory board for Covid19 West Bengal as its chairman by West Bengal Chief Minister Mamata Banerjee.
+In May 2020, Bajoria wrote an open letter to Abhijit Banerjee who was appointed on the global advisory board for COVID-19 West Bengal as its chairman by West Bengal Chief Minister Mamata Banerjee.

 In the 2021 West Bengal Legislative Assembly election, BJP made him the Convenor of the election management committee to oversee the elections in West Bengal, a responsibility given to the most trusted aides of the party.

 Bajoria has been named in connection with the Panama Papers.
 He claimed that he had never owned Haptic BVI Ltd, the company of which he is listed as a beneficial owner.
 First Names Group, which includes Bajoria among its clients, along with Mossack Fonseca & Co, set up Haptic BVI Ltd issued a clarification through its representative stating that they made an administrative error on a form which they sent to Mossack Fonseca.
 The firm claimed that the erroneous beneficial owner information on the form was their own fault, as was the enclosure of the copy verification document.